 He was calm in his first official major-league game, a one-inning scoreless relief appearance in Milwaukee on August 7, 1956.
 “But the next night in Cincinnati,” Drabowsky told the Chicago American at the time, “I really had the jitters.
 The first man I faced was Ted Kluszewski.
 I was so worried I threw him four straight balls.”4 Drabowsky walked two more batters, but struck out three to get through another scoreless inning.

 On August 18 pitching coach Dutch Leonard asked, “How would you like to do some throwing tonight?”
 “I’d like it,” Drabowsky replied.
-“Then you’re starting against the Cardinals tonight,” Leonard told him.5 Drabowsky won his third appearance, his first start, going seven innings in an 8-1 win over St. Louis in Busch Stadium.
+“Then you’re starting against the Cardinals tonight,” Leonard told him.5 Drabowsky won his third appearance, his first start, pitching into the eighth inning in an 8-1 win over St. Louis in Busch Stadium.

 After a stint with the Army Reserve and a throat ailment, he reported late and underweight to the Cubs in 1958.
 He arrived in time to surrender Stan Musial’s 3,000th hit on May 13, 1958.
 Pinch-hitting for Sam Jones in the sixth inning, with the Cardinals down 3-1 in Chicago, Musial took two balls and fouled off two more before slapping a Drabowsky curve ball into left field for a double.
 The hit sparked a four-run game-winning rally for the Cards.